jbroadway/analog/README.md

 A short and simple logging class based on the idea of using closures for configurability and extensibility.
-It functions as a static class, but you can completely control the formatting and writing of log messages through closures (aka [anonymous functions](http://ca3.php.net/manual/en/functions.anonymous.php)).
+It functions as a static class, but you can completely control the writing of log messages through a closure function (aka [anonymous functions](http://ca3.php.net/manual/en/functions.anonymous.php)).

-By default, this class will write to a file named `/tmp/log.txt` using the format `"machine - date - level - message\n"`, making it usable with no customization necessary.
+By default, this class will write to a file named `sys_get_temp_dir() . '/analog.txt'` using the format `"machine - date - level - message\n"`, making it usable with no customization necessary.

 I wrote this because I wanted something very small and simple like [KLogger](https://github.com/katzgrau/KLogger), and preferably not torn out